 The TJRyan Foundation offers a source of commentary on public policy issues of relevance to Queensland, and links to other resources.
 Papers that have been removed from the Home Page can be found under ‘Policy Papers’ where they are broadly catalogued by topic area.
 There is also a 'search' function.

-In response to LNP criticism, Roger Scott emphasises the range of political perspectives of the Foundation and the wide cross-section of the invited audience at the launch at which Dr Solomon gave the Keynote Address.
+In response to LNP criticism, Roger Scott emphasises the range of political perspectives of the Foundation and the wide cross-section of the invited audience at the launch at which the Integrity Commissioner, Dr David Solomon. gave the Keynote Address.

 Emeritus Professor reports on the 2014 Australian Study of Parliament Group conference, and comments on papers including one by David Gibson MLA, member for Gympie.